xuehao0806/traffic_time_series_prediction/README.md

+# Tutorial for Time-series Prediction

+This tutorial is designed to addressing the challenge of **multi-step forecasting** in **traffic time series data**.
+The key features of this project include:

+1. Sliding windows for sampling traffic sequence data, which enhances the model's ability to understand and predict future trends effectively.
+2. A comprehensive suite of deep learning models - RNN, GRU, LSTM, and Transformer - to facilitate robust modeling, training, and evaluation of forecasting performances.

+If you find this project useful, please consider giving it a star :star: — it helps!

-# Project Setup and Execution Guide
+## Project Setup and Execution Guide

-This guide provides step-by-step instructions on how to set up and run this project within an Anaconda environment using the Spyder IDE.
+This guide provides step-by-step instructions on how to set up and run this project within an **Anaconda environment** using the **Spyder IDE**.

-## Prerequisites
+### **0. Prerequisites**

 - Anaconda distribution installed on your machine.
 - Basic familiarity with conda environments and Spyder IDE.

-## 1. **Create and Activate a Virtual Environment for Your Deep Learning Project:**
+### **1. Create and Activate a Virtual Environment:**

 Open your **Anaconda prompt** (check it in the Start Menu).
 Use the following command to navigate to the root directory of this project.